proveuswrong/website/src/projects/theTruthPost.md

 ## What

 The first decentralized newsletter with trustlessly curated content, powered by [Prove Me Wrong](/projects/prove-me-wrong).
-The incentive mechanism will incentivize reporters to make news that resonates with communities' interests and is **fake-free**.
+The incentive mechanism will incentivize reporters to make news that resonates with communities' interests and is **fake-free** and curators are incentivized to curate important content honestly.
 All happening in a **credibly neutral** decentralized process thanks to decentralized dispute resolution and game theory.
+What's left for consumers is to enjoy consuming distilled information.

 ## Why